Displaying the Calendar

 The short code accepts two optional parameters:

-- category - this will allow you to limit the calendar to only showing events from one or more categories
+- category - this will allow you to limit the calendar to only show events from one category/calendar.

 - size - this allows you to display a large or small calendar.
 A large calendar is default.